Four retirement saving to-dos

 To do #2: Make annual increases part of your routine

-Just like going to the doctor and filing your taxes each year, you should consider making an annual “gift to your future” by increasing your contribution to your retirement plan.
-Even a small bump each year—say 3 percent—may make a big difference in the long run.
+Consider making an annual gift to the fantastic future you envision by increasing your contribution to your retirement plan.
+Even a small bump each year—say 1 percent—may make a big difference in the long run.
 If it’s part of your yearly routine, you’ll be more likely to follow through.

 Small changes calculator